 To further clarify the role of band inversion, we examine the topological characteristics of the bilayer system.
 Because of $\mathcal{PT}$ and $C_{2x}$ symmetries, the total Chern number vanishes, precluding a quantized anomalous Hall effect.
 Nevertheless, the inverted bilayer hosts nontrivial symmetry-based topology beyond the first Chern number.
 As shown in Appendix~\ref{Appendix:methods}, it realizes a $C_{3z}$-protected higher-order topological insulator characterized by rotation topological invariants (RTIs) extracted from the $C_{3z}$ eigenvalues of the occupied bands at the rotation-invariant momenta $\Gamma$, $K$, and $K'$~\cite{Wang2024,Hughes2019,Murakami2021}.
 For the inverted bilayer we obtain $\chi^{(3)}=\{[K_1^{(3)}],[K_1^{\prime(3)}],[K_2^{(3)}],[K_2^{\prime(3)}]\} = \{1,1,0,-1\}$, consistent with the band-inverted phase.

 Additionally, the layer-resolved Chern marker can be finite, even when the total Chern number vanishes.
 In the limit of weak interlayer hybridization, it approaches the half-quantized value expected for an axion-insulator thin film with gapped Dirac surface states~\cite{Vanderbilt2018}.
 As shown in Fig.~\ref{fig3: topology}(a), the inverted phase exhibits a sizable layer Chern marker.
 We display $C^{\rm A}$ for one sublattice, while the opposite $C^{\rm B}=-C^{\rm A}$ is explicitly obtained everywhere on the sphere, consistent with $C_{2x}$ symmetry.
-At $\hat{\mathbf{m}}^{\rm A}=-\hat{\mathbf{m}}^{\rm B}=\hat{\mathbf{z}}$, $C^{\rm A}$ is close to but not exactly $1/2$ due to finite-thickness effects.
-In contrast, the non-inverted phase obtained by reducing SOC yields a vanishing local Chern number.
+At $\hat{\mathbf{m}}^{\rm A}=-\hat{\mathbf{m}}^{\rm B}=\hat{\mathbf{z}}$, $C^{\rm A}$ is close to but not exactly $1/2$ due to hybridization effects.
+In contrast, the non-inverted phase obtained by reducing SOC yields a strongly suppressed layer Chern marker.
 Flipping the Néel order to $\hat{\mathbf{m}}^{\rm A}=-\hat{\mathbf{m}}^{\rm B}=-\hat{\mathbf{z}}$ reverses the sign of $C^{\rm A}$, demonstrating direct electrical control of the layer-resolved Chern marker via Néel switching

-The edge spectrum [Fig.\ref{fig3: topology}(b–d)] exhibits quasi-helical modes inside the bulk gap, whose spin polarization reverses upon flipping $L_z$.
+The edge spectrum [Fig.\ref{fig3: topology}(b–d)] shows in-gap spin-textured edge modes whose spin polarization reverses upon flipping $L_z$.
 These states resemble the helical modes of a quantum spin Hall insulator.
 However, they acquire a small gap due to broken time-reversal symmetry, consistent with earlier studies of magnetically doped topological insulators~\cite{Zhang2013} and even-layer \ch{MnBi2Te4}~\cite{Lin2022}.
-By contrast, in the trivial (non-inverted) regime the edge spectrum shows only weak, non-topological edge modes without robust helical character (see Supplemental Material for details).
+By contrast, in the non-inverted regime the edge spectrum shows only weak boundary features without a comparable spin-textured structure (Fig.~\ref{Fig:edge} in Appendix~\ref{Appendix:methods}).